Naval Systems

 Major Variants

-Project 1241 split into export and domestic branches, then into later Molniya developments.
-The table below groups the main family members by the most visible differences.
+Project 1241 split into export and Soviet branches, then into later Molniya developments.
+The table below groups the main family members by the missile fit and visible configuration changes most useful for identification.

 VariantNATO nameDistinguishing fit